-Raku’s intention is to ground and secure revitalized energy.
+Raku intends to ground and secure revitalized energy.
 It is used for chakra balancing, Kundalini healing, and hara (meaning “belly”) connection.
-In yoga, Kundalini refers to the female energy present in a coiled form at the base of the spine.
+In yoga, Kundalini refers to the female energy in a coiled form at the base of the spine.
 Draw Raku as a jagged lightning bolt striking the earth from the heavens.
-Visualize Raku as energy moving up from the base of the spine to cleanse the chakras.
+Visualize Raku as energy moving up from the bottom of the spine to cleanse the chakras.

-Raku’s purpose is to open up the body to receive Reiki’s blessings in the same way as savasana at the end of a yoga session aids the body to absorb the benefits of the tradition.
+Raku’s purpose is to open up the body to receive Reiki’s blessings in the same way as savasana at the end of a yoga session aids the body in absorbing the benefits of the tradition.
 Practitioners use Raku to remove negative energy they may have absorbed from patients.